 The OAS card is a 64 DSP Optional Application Services card.
 It contains 64 configurable DSP's that can be used as MGI channels, MOBEX DTMF receivers (listed as MOBEX DSP in MMC 850) used by the Executive MOBEX feature, or a mix of both (determined by MMC 858).
-MGI channels are enabled in 4 port increments, and each increment will decrease the number of MOBEX DSP's as shown in the chart below.
+Because the OfficeServ 7200-S cabinet supports a maximum of 21 timeslots (in slots 3, 4, and 5 of the cabinet) only 32 DSP's are available for use as MOBEX DSP's.
+If installed in a 16 timeslot position (slots 1 and 2 of the cabinet) only 16 MOBEX DSP's are accessible.
+MGI channels are enabled in 4 port increments, and each increment reduces the available MOBEX DSP's by 16.
+The chart below shows the possible combinations from MMC 858.
+Note that because the card supports more DSP's than the system allows, only 4 MOBEX DSP's are lost for the first 2 increments of MGI, and only 8 for the 3rd.